solo-s/sublime-pastels-ui/README.md

 # Color Scheme - Pastels UI

-A Sublime Text color scheme based on defaults color "Pastels on Dark" and Monokai markup.
+A Sublime Text color scheme based on default colors from "Pastels on Dark" with rich markup support like in Monokai.
 Looks perfectly with default Adaptive theme.
-Scheme is support for SublimeLinter, Git Gutter and a growing number of plugins.
+Scheme supports SublimeLinter, Git Gutter and a growing number of plugins.

 ## Installation